Selling Goods and Services to University Departments

 - Do I need to keep the rate review documentation?

 Yes, the documentation should be kept on file in the department.

-- If I adjust the rate greater than 15%, do I need approval from the Internal Sales Office?
+- If I adjust the rate, do I need approval from the Internal Sales Office?

-- When is the best time to conduct a rate review?
+- When is the best time to complete a rate review?

-The best time to conduct a rate review is during fiscal year end.
+The best time to complete a rate review is during the fiscal year budget process and updated before the beginning of the fiscal year.
 This allows recharge centers to use the most current financial data available for the review (the fiscal year that is ending).

 - Must units include surpluses/deficits less than 15% in the next year rates?